Mandaragiri: Other temple

+Stupa

+In addition to the four temples, the hilltop enclosure contains a Jain stupa.
+A stone slab bearing a representation of footprints is enshrined within it.
+The footprint representation provides an aniconic element within a complex otherwise principally characterised by images of the Tirthankaras.

+Guru Mandir

 On the foot of the hill, an 81 ft temple called Guru mandir dedicated to Jain Acharya Shantisagar is located.
 This temple is popularly known as pinchi temple and peacock temple due to the temple structure resembling a pinchi, peacock feather fan, used by Digambara monks.
 A 21 ft monolithic statue of Chandraprabha is located near Guru mandir.